Autism and Mast Cell Activation Syndrome

 There are also a large number of mast cells anywhere the body meets the outside world, including the skin and the entire GI tracts.
 Many children with autism have gut issues that are strongly correlated with mast cell activation.

 A 2017 study in Nature showed histamine signaling genetic variants in ASDs, particularly for those coding for a histamine degrading enzyme called HNMT, those coding for the 4 types of histamine receptors, and for the enzyme that converts the amino acid histidine to histamine.

-There was a paper published in 2018 on Autism and Pain related to Hypermobility disorders like Ehlers Danlos syndrome, which are connective tissues disorders of the joints that cause chronic pain.
+There was a paper published in 2018 on Autism and Pain related to Hypermobility disorders like Ehlers-Danlos Syndrome (EDS), which are connective tissues disorders of the joints that cause chronic pain.
 Mast cells are concentrated in the joints and are involved in these hypermobility disorders that are common in autism.